jahid-razan/Dashboards/README.md

                           * MOQ Unit = CEILING (ORDER QTY SEASONAL /MOQ)
                           * Note: Ceiling function convert a value to the next upper limit.
-                          * Example: For a prouct with ORDER QTY SEASONAL = 20 and MOQ = 12 What is the MOQ Unit?
+                          * Example: For a product with ORDER QTY SEASONAL = 20 and MOQ = 12 What is the MOQ Unit?
                           * MOQ Unit = Ceiling(20/12)
                                      = Ceiling (1.66)
                                      = 2

 * ORDER QTY =  MOQ Unit x MOQ

-                          * Example: For a prouct with MOQ = 12 and MOQ Unit = 2 What is the ORDER QTY :
+                          * Example: For a product with MOQ = 12 and MOQ Unit = 2 What is the ORDER QTY :
                           * ORDER QTY =  MOQ Unit x MOQ =  2 x 12
                                       =  24